andioniciuc/ARusu-RayToys_Manual_Testing/README.md

 #### 2.4 Test implementation
 Verify if the following elements are ready before test execution:
 * Test environment is up and running: https://raytoys.ro
-- Access to test environment is given: username , password:
 + Cycle summary was created
 - Test cases were added to the cycle summary